MultiD822/CS_240/README.md

 ## Resources

+## Personal Notes
-Also if you are having a hard time with puzzles try doing a simpler puzzle that is more fun and silly.
+Also, if you are having a hard time with puzzles, try doing a simpler puzzle that is more fun and silly.
   Then, come back to the hard puzzle, and you might find it easier to solve with fresh eyes.